 There’s a reason we’re into kids’ ride-on toys.
 Through them, toddlers and kids get their first sense of freedom, and can experiment with movement and balance.
-Plus, they’re just cool, as evidenced by a kids’ Jeep that’s also a toddler electric car.
+Toddler ride-on toys also help them practice physical skills and develop new ones.

 First, some safety caveats.
 Toddler electric cars are fun.
 But the Consumer Product Safety Commission advises that toddlers, meaning kids between the ages of one and three, get ride-on toys that are self-propelled with no pedals or motors.
 The ride-on toys should have a stable base that does not tip over and if wheels are involved, there should be at least three of them evenly spaced.
 All edges should be smooth, with no sharp points, and they should be unbreakable so no parts can come off.

 If you do choose a motorized option, supervise your kids and make sure they’re comfortable with whatever speed they’re motoring along at and know how to stop.
 Since that’s pretty crucial.